PVLI-25-26/PVLI-Project/GDD.md

 # Dungeon Exploration
 **Dungeon Exploration System** – a system that defines the layout of the dungeon and manages the player’s movement between rooms and it's content.
 ## Description
 The dungeon is composed by rooms.
-Each room has a number of [[Change Room|paths]] that connect with other rooms (like Hades or Isaac).
-As the player traverses new rooms, the game becomes harder (look at [[Difficulty]]).
+Each room has a number of [paths](#change-room) that connect with other rooms (like Hades or Isaac).
+As the player traverses new rooms, the game becomes harder (look at [Difficulty](#difficulty)).
 Rooms work like isolated scenes and are hand-crafted.
-Each room has [[Genre and synopsis#Terminology#Room entity|room entities]] that the player can interact with.
+Each room has room entities that the player can interact with.
 Paths are predefined, although we would like to make a procedurally generated dungeon.
  ![](GDD/Game%20Design%20Document/Images/Examples/SmallEnemiesDraw.PNG)